Some posts contain compensated links. Please read this disclaimer for more info.

 It’s best known for producing Turkey’s Adana kebab, and foodies would most likely prioritize trying this dish in one of the city’s restaurants when visiting.
 This city, on the other hand, has a lot more to give visitors.

-Adana is one of the best places to explore because the hinterland is dotted with archaeological sites and historic tourist attractions.
+Adana is one of the best towns in Turkey for exploring because the hinterland is dotted with archaeological sites and historic tourist attractions.
 It is also a great place to base yourself as you can travel to the eastern Mediterranean area of Turkey from here.

 The Baklava Center in Turkey is well-known among foodies.
 The sweet treats of Gaziantep are well-known throughout the world.
 Beyond the sugar rush, there’s a lot to explore.